Finding the Best Places to Retire Since 2006!

-Overview: Between the Atlantic Ocean and the Halifax River on Florida's northeastern coast, just north of lively Daytona Beach, Ormond Beach was the winter home of John D. Rockefeller.
+Overview: Along the Atlantic Ocean and on either side of the Halifax River on Florida's northeastern coast, just north of lively Daytona Beach, Ormond Beach was the winter home of John D. Rockefeller.
 The industrialist and philanthropist had declared that he would survive to 100 years old and needed a healthy place to live.
 This was the spot he chose.

 The Ormond Beach Memorial Art Museum and Gardens has a variety of exhibits and the Ormond Beach Performing Arts Center hosts regional and national performers.
 National retailers include Bealls, Talbot's, Wal-Mart, Publix, and there are plenty of specialty shops.
 A farmers' market happens every Thursday.
 Tomoka State Park is just three miles to the north and is home to manatees, alligators and 160 bird species.

 Population: 42,000 (city proper)